With the novel coronavirus reaching North Carolina, here are the top questions our Elder Law attorneys and paralegals are facing:

 However, advising and creating the correct documents is only part of the work we do.
 Executing documents that are valid in complying with the law is another part of our job.
 We caution you of the many, many pitfalls we see when people execute DIY documents on their own.
 If you make one mistake in executing a document, you may invalidate the entire document.
 And you may not be alive or capable of correcting the mistake.
 That mistake could cost your loved ones time, trouble, or money to solve the issue.

 Many of your legal documents require witnesses and/or a notary.
 Amid the COVID-19 crisis, where people are sheltering in place, practicing safe social distancing, or in quarantine, locating witnesses or a notary may be impossible.
 In fact, our firm’s offices may be the safest place to have your documents witnessed and notarized.
-We encourage you to reach out to let us help you at this time of need.
+We encourage you to reach out to an Estate Planning Attorney and allow them to help you at this time of need.